cjlaserna/cjlaserna.github.io/_posts/preview.md

 ### ARPG Gacha Community

 Genshin Impact and Honkai: Star Rail, both crafted by Mihoyo, stand out as popular adventure role-playing gacha games.
 In this genre, players spend in-game currency for random virtual items, reminiscent of the real-life “gachapons”.
 Gachapons are those little spherical capsules you can exchange for a quarter at the entrance of a Walmart or in the middle of the mall.
 They had random toys inside like sticky rubber hands or small car figurines.
-The video game genre works the same, except you receive virtual rewards.
+The video game genre works the same, except you receive virtual rewards

 ![](https://cdn-images-1.medium.com/max/800/1*JdYCZ6daT8FFrlH7vrDznA.jpeg)